microsoft/psi/Samples/LinuxSpeechSample/README.md

 # Speech Sample

-This sample demostrates how to build a simple speech recognition application using the audio and speech components on Linux.
+This sample demonstrates how to build a simple speech recognition application using the audio and speech components on Linux.

 __NOTES:__